-We initially performed a qualitative assessment of the literature identifying the general trends as to correlations between clinical parameters and measures of thyroid function.

-Then to determine whether thyroid hormone levels or TSH levels correlated better withclinical parameters we analysed the literature which addressed both TSH and thyroid hormone levels,as to the relative frequency of a significant correlation with any clinical parameter.
+To determine whether thyroid hormone levels or TSH levels correlated better with the examined clinical parameters we analysed the above studies as to the relative frequencies of significant correlations of thyroid hormone and TSH levels with the clinical parameters.
+We then performed further analyses to confirm that these findings did not result from any systematic bias.

-We examined the summaries of the articles which addressed this specific question, as per the abstracts, summing results and conclusions as to whether they indicated that levels of thyroid hormones or TSH correlated better with clinical parameters.

-Then,for each result given in the literature, we fitted a logistic regression model.
+For each result given in the literature, we fitted a logistic regression model.
 The response variable was whether the analysis indicated a significant or non-significant result.
 The predictors considered were the type of thyroid test; the clinical parameter under consideration; the number of subjects in the analysis; and the number of covariates in the model.
 To account for the repeated analysis, we also incorporated a random intercept term.
 We considered random intercepts for the paper, the cohorts nested with each paper, the type of analysis nested within paper; and the complexity of the models nested within the papers.

 Pairwise comparisons of the thyroid tests were performed at a 5% overall significance level for those models where a significant effect of thyroid test was found.

 As well, as we were concerned that multiple nested models are often considered within the same paper, we also repeated the analysis under the strict constraint that we only considered a single representative analysis from the series of nested models.

+We performed a sensitivity study minimising the contribution of possible reverse causation, excluding studies with incongruent correlations and /or cross-sectional design.

-All modelling was performed by the glmer [17] function in the lme4 package in R [18], and all code is available at https://github.com/jonotuke/TSH_2019
+All modelling was performed by the glmer [21] function in the lme4 package in R [22], and all code is available at https://github.com/jonotuke/TSH_2019